xylar/shtns/README.md

 CHANGE LOG:
 -----------
+* v3.2.2  (6 Jun 2019)
+	- Ishioka's reccurence can now be used with all normalizations.
+Will likely become the default soon.
+	- Fix: allow single-m Legendre transforms with --enable-magic-layout.

 * v3.2.1  (5 Apr 2019)
 	- Fix important bugs introduced in v3.2.
 	- Use of Ishioka recurrence is no more the default, but can be activated with `--enable-ishioka`.